Notorious0/The-Adult-dataset/README.md

 ## Software

-All the analysis was done using python 3.6 and the usefull libraries .
+All the analysis was done by using python 3.6 and the usefull libraries .